StratifyLabs/StratifyBlog/content/stratifylabs/2021-05-09-Stratify-Toolbox-Campaign-Preview.md

 | Inspect one packet       | Draw a sequence diagram   |

-The Toolbox transfors this terminal output:
+The Toolbox transforms this terminal output:

 ![IR Terminal](/images/ir-terminal-output.png)